narisun/envelope-ocr/README.md

 - **Sharing not available**: The app will download the CSV if Web Share with files is not supported.

 ---
+## Two-step capture (Address then QR)

+- **Step 1:** Capture **Name & USA Address** using the camera.
+The app OCRs and extracts the name and address heuristically; you can edit before continuing.
+- **Step 2:** Scan a **QR code** to fill the Code field with the QR payload (editable).
+- **Save mapping:** Stores name, address, and QR as a row in the local table, which auto-deletes after 24 hours.

+QR scanning uses `@zxing/browser`.
+If scanning is not available, you can type/paste the QR payload in the provided field.
 ## License
 MIT